Kid-Friendly Beaches in Melbourne

 3. St Kilda

 To create a classic Melbourne memory of a trip to sunny St Kilda Beach, take the kids for the experience of strolling along the shore and enjoying the vista of palm trees.
-On a Sunday, there are market stalls on the Esplanade to browse and there are even pony rides in the park close by.
-Luna Park is just around the corner, so you can squeeze in a couple of quick rides, as well.
+On Sunday, there are market stalls on the Esplanade to browse, and there are even pony rides in the park close by.
+Luna Park is just around the corner, so you can also squeeze in a couple of quick rides.

-Closer to home is the Jawbone Marine Sanctuary, the nearest marine sanctuary to Melbourne, a full 30ha of protected waters.
+Closer to home is the Jawbone Marine Sanctuary, the nearest marine sanctuary to Melbourne, offering 30 hectares of protected waters.

 A forgotten spot for most, Jawbone remains unspoiled and unchanged for the millions of years over which it has evolved.
 It's a fantastic catchment of a number of marine habitats, and creature sightings are plentiful.
 From rocky environments to swampy mangroves, it is absolutely teeming with wildlife.
 Kids love the tidal pools, full of limpets and snails, sea stars and crabs.

 Further along is the main surf beach, which means Shelly often gets overlooked.
-Perfect for a bit of a quiet explore.
+Perfect for a bit of a quiet exploration.

 7. Elwood Beach

-Also awesome for long walks along the shoreline taking in the spectacular view, creating epic sand sculptures, or even tossing a frisbee to your furry friends.
+Thirteenth Beach is also an awesome spot for long walks along the shoreline, taking in the spectacular view, creating epic sand sculptures, or even tossing a frisbee to your furry friends.

-Thirteenth Beach location: Off Thirteenth Beach Rd, near the Barwon Heads Golf Club.
+Location: Off Thirteenth Beach Rd, near the Barwon Heads Golf Club

 9. Frankston Beach